Pradeep-Vanapalli/Airflow_MLOps_Project/README.md

-# This is my end to end project
+# This is My End to End MLOPS Project

 # First initialize the git